lukaspatschil/repl_scooper/README.md

 Repl Scooper is a extension which helps programmers while developing new JS functions or code snippets.

-It allowes users to evaluate code snippets in an enclosed envioment in order to better get a graps of small parts of the programm or debug certain features.
+It allows users to evaluate code snippets in an enclosed environment in order to better get a grasp of small parts of the program or debug certain features.

 ## Features